 Central Texas covers U.S. Department of Agriculture plant hardiness zones 7b through 8b.
 Dahlias are hardy in-ground in USDA zones 8 through 11, and they will also overwinter in zone 7b if the soil is well-drained and they're mulched.
 In cooler areas, gardeners lift dahlia tubers every winter and store them until the next spring.

 Though dahlias need warm winters to stay healthy in the ground, they also grow best in areas where summers don't get too hot.
-This makes growing dahlias problematic in central Texas climates.
+This makes planting dahlias in Texas problematic, especially in central Texas climates.
 Summers in central Texas are very hot, and in the northern part they are also muggy.
 You'll have to choose varieties that are listed as heat tolerant cultivars:

 - 'Deuil du Roi Albert' -- The blooms are purple with white tips, and measure 4 to 6 inches.
 Plants grow 4 to 5 feet tall.